 Those who oppose full or partial repeal of taxation of benefits refer to the large loss of income that this would impose on Social Security and Medicare.
-They point out that it was the projected loss to Medicare of \$46 billion over 10 years that led the Senate and conferees to reject the House measure in the 1993 OBRA bill.
-The 2002 report of the HI Board of Trustees projects that the HI trust fund will become insolvent in 2030.
-The loss of the revenue - \$48 billion in the next 5 years, \$122 billion in the next 10 years - that would be caused by repealing the 1993 OBRA provision would make this problem worse.
+They point out that it was the projected loss to Medicare of \$46 billion over 10 years that led the Senate and conferees to reject the House measure in the 1995 OBRA bill.
+The 2003 report of the HI Board of Trustees projects that the HI trust fund will become insolvent in 2026.
+The loss of the revenue - \$53 billion in the next 5 years, \$151 billion in the next 10 years - that would be caused by repealing the 1993 OBRA provision would make this problem worse.
 The long-range effects also would be substantial.
 Over the next 25 years, it would lose revenue equal to between 0.2% and 0.3% of taxable payroll.
 (Taxable payroll is the amount of earnings in the economy subject to the HI tax; it is used in long-range forecasts because projected wage and price growth renders costs expressed in dollar terms essentially meaningless.)
 The effect would be larger in subsequent years because over time larger proportions of recipients will have income above the non-indexed thresholds.
 They also express concern that replacing the income from taxing benefits with general revenue appropriations would weaken the Medicare program.
 They argue that financing the program with a dedicated tax is more reliable and buttresses the conception that Medicare is an "earned right."
 They argue that using a general revenue appropriation weakens this link and makes the program look more like welfare.
-They also express fear that the permanent loss of the revenue to the government caused by repeal of the 1993 provision, especially when combined with other tax cuts and spending increases currently being proposed, could lead to the return of general fund deficits if the economy does not continue its current high rate of growth.
+They also express fear that the permanent loss of the revenue to the government caused by repeal of the 1993 provision, especially when combined with other recent tax cuts and spending increases, would expand budget deficits to unsupportable heights.

-In addition to the HI trust fund losses, the revenue loss to Social Security also would be substantial if the taxation of benefits were totally repealed - \$77 billion in the next 5 years, \$191 billion (not including interest) over the next 10 years.
-Over the next 75 years, it would lose revenue equal to 0.7% of taxable payroll, thus increasing Social Security's long-range deficit by 37%.
+In addition to the HI trust fund losses, the revenue loss to Social Security also would be substantial if the taxation of benefits were totally repealed - \$80 billion in the next 5 years, \$211 billion (not including interest) over the next 10 years.
+Over the next 75 years, it would lose revenue equal to 0.7% of taxable payroll, thus increasing Social Security's long-range deficit by 36%.

 Many supporters of benefit taxation say that, if anything, taxation should be increased, not reduced.
-If Social Security benefits were taxed in the same manner as private pensions, the long-range financing problem would be reduced by about 21%.
+If Social Security benefits were taxed in the same manner as private pensions, the long-range financing problem would be reduced by about 20%.